tekwiz/radiant-member-extension/README.md

 About
 ---

 This extension is a modification of the extension by  [Aissac][aissac] adding members support to [Radiant CMS][radiant].
-This modification changes the javascript implementation to jQuery from Prototype.
+This modification changes the javascript implementation to jQuery from Prototype and includes the ability to create a membership management page for a user to change his information.

 Additionally, this extension removes the Company field from the Member model.

 An extension by [Aissac][aissac] that adds members support to [Radiant CMS][radiant].
 Using this extension you can restrict access to pages on your public site to be accessible only to members that have an account.
 It is based on Restful Authentication System, so the member model has almost the same attributes.
 The members can be added or edited only from Radiant Admin.

-The [Member Extension][rme] is tested on Radiant 0.7.1 and 0.8.
+**This extension is only confirmed to be compatible with Radiant 0.8.x**

 Features
 ---